nim-works/phy/spec/spec.md

 *may* report an error if it can statically detect that control-flow can reach an `Unreachable` expression within a procedure.

-> TODO: consider lifting the requirement that the program must terminate, in
-> order to allow for the compiler optimizing the affected control-flow paths
-> away

 The type of the `Unreachable` expression is `void`.

 #### Calls